karkadi/InstagramLikeApp/README.md

 - Animations: Spring-based zoom transitions
 - Persistence: UserDefaults for story states
 - Testing: Unit tests for StoryViewModel

+## Known Limitations
+- Images must be accessible via HTTPS URLs
+- No error handling for failed image loads
+- Limited to the users in the JSON file

 ## License
 This project is licensed under the MIT License.